elB4RTO/zsh-themes/antares/README.md

 ### Symbols

-All the various used can be replaced with custom symbols (or strings, if one really wants to...).
+All the various symbols used can be replaced with custom symbols (or strings, if one really wants to...).

-The only rule for the symbol is that it must be composed of valid unicode character(s), enclosed in double quotes.
+The only rule for the symbol is that it must be (composed of) a valid Unicode character(s), enclosed in double quotes.
 For example:<br/>
 `ZSH_ANTARES_STR_ROOT="👽"`

 Variables' names are composed to be almost self-explanatory, they basically follow the same rules as for colors' variables.